nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Integrate with AI Cloud {{since '10.3'}}

-Provides integration between the Nuxeo Server and AI Cloud services to allow dataset export to AI Cloud, pushing defined document sets in an reliable and efficient way to be use in ML Custom Model Training.
+Provides integration between the Nuxeo Server and AI Cloud services to allow dataset export to AI Cloud, pushing defined document sets in a reliable and efficient way to be used in ML Custom Model Training.

 - [NXP-25920](https://jira.nuxeo.com/browse/NXP-25920) Integrates a java client to enable Nuxeo to interact with AI Cloud Services.
 - [NXP-26189](https://jira.nuxeo.com/browse/NXP-26189) Provides an Admin page to export dataset to AI Cloud services.
-- [NXP-25827](https://jira.nuxeo.com/browse/NXP-25827) Added support for numeric ES aggregates : cardinality, missing, count, sum, avg, max, min.
+- [NXP-25827](https://jira.nuxeo.com/browse/NXP-25827) Added support for numeric ES aggregates: cardinality, missing, count, sum, avg, max, min.
 Initially, these are used to provide data sanity statistics on document datasets.

 <!-- ML Enrichments -->

 #### Create the Framework for Document Enrichment Service Integration {{since '10.3'}}

-In order to take advantage of any type of Machine Learning service, third-party or in-house, for content augmentation we need an infrastructure.
-This infrastructure needs to be resilient and to scale indefinatly in order to hand a repository with millions of ingested documents.
+To take advantage of any type of Machine Learning service, third-party or in-house, for content augmentation we need an infrastructure.
+This infrastructure needs to be resilient and to scale indefinitely in order to hand a repository with millions of ingested documents.

 We call this content augmentation `Enrichments`.
 They provide any data produced by AI that related to a document metadata.
 Examples are:
 - Identification of objects in pictures;